taoyds/syntaxSQL/README.md

 You could find preprocessed augmented data at `generated_datasets/generated_data_augment`.

 If you would like to run data augmentation by yourself, first download `wikisql_tables.json` and `train_patterns.json` from [here](https://drive.google.com/file/d/1DZCITYsy9oXjayY1I2e4Wk1nfxUa_oiG/view?usp=sharing), and then run ```python generate_wikisql_augment.py``` to generate more training data.

+#### Acknowledgement

+The implementation is based on [SQLNet](https://github.com/xiaojunxu/SQLNet).
+Please cite it too if you use this code.